-The following table sets out the only equity compensation plan (the "Equity Compensation Plan") previously approved by security holders as of May 27, 2010 under which equity securities of the Company are authorized for issuance:
+The following table sets out the only equity compensation plan (the "Equity Compensation Plan") previously approved by security holders as of March 31, 2011 under which equity securities of the Company are authorized for issuance:

-Equity Compensation Plan Information Plan Category Number of Securities to Be Issued Upon Exercise of Outstanding Options, Warrants and Rights (a) Weighted-Average Exercise Price of Outstanding Options, Warrants and Rights Number of Securities Remaining Available for Future Issuance Under the Equity Compensation Plan (Excluding Securities Reflected in Column (a)) Equity Compensation Plan approved by security holders 11,018,089 \$21.6224 3,719,497
+Equity Compensation Plan Information Plan Category Number of Securities to Be Issued Upon Exercise of Outstanding Options, Warrants and Rights (a) Weighted-Average Exercise Price of Outstanding Options, Warrants and Rights Number of Securities Remaining Available for Future Issuance Under the Equity Compensation Plan (Excluding Securities Reflected in Column (a)) Equity Compensation Plan approved by security holders 8,674,238 \$22.62 3,878,882

-The following text presents a summary of the main characteristics of the Equity Compensation Plan.
+The following text presents a summary of the main characteristics of the Equity Compensation Plan established to attract and retain experienced and competent employees and officers and to encourage share ownership by such persons.

-On October 15, 1997, prior to the closing of its Initial Public Offering, the Company established the Equity Compensation Plan for full-time employees, officers and directors of the Company.
-The purpose of the Equity Compensation Plan is to attract and retain experienced and competent employees, officers and directors and to encourage share ownership by such persons.
+On October 15, 1997, prior to the closing of its Initial Public Offering, the Company established the Equity Compensation Plan for full-time employees, officers and directors of the Company and its subsidiaries.
 Effective in fiscal 2005, with the adoption of a new compensation policy, the options granted to directors of the Company were replaced by DSU (see "DSU Plan for Directors").
 All options currently held by the directors were granted before April 1, 2004.
+As further described below, effective April 19, 2011, directors who are not full-time employees or officers of the Company or its subsidiaries are no longer eligible to participate under the Equity Compensation Plan.
+However the options previously granted to such directors remain exercisable in accordance with their terms and conditions.